Rush Limbaugh and another hour of broadcast excellence.

 Democrats listening to me right now, I'm telling you, are foaming at the mouth.

-Free flow of oil and market pride.
+Free flow of oil at market price.

 They hate that.

-That's the exact wrong reason for us to be anywhere in the world, because they hate oil.
+That's the exact wrong reason for us to be anywhere in the world because they hate oil.

 So they hate that.